mjshuff23/evernote-clone/README.md

 #### 3. TAGS

-    Users can create Tags and associate those Tags with their Notes.
-Users can create, edit, delete, and associate Tags.
+    Users can create and delete Tags as well as add or remove them from Notes.

 #### 4. RICH-TEXT EDITING

     Rich-text editing allows users to view their Note's styling and formatting as it will appear in its final form.
-### STRETCH FEATURES

-    1. Auto save
+#### 5. AUTO SAVE

+    Any editing done to a note is saved automatically.

+### Potential Future Features

+    1. Search (Notes, Tags, Notebooks)
-    2. Search
+    2. Sorting (Alphabetical, Recent)
-    3. Reminders
-    4. Templates
+    3. Note Templates

 ***